 But, first, let’s check out some of the most impressive app usage statistics.

-- The number of smartphone users around the world is predicted to hit 3.5 billion by the end of 2020.
+- The number of smartphone users around the world was predicted to hit 3.5 billion by the end of 2020.

-- Both Google Play Store and the Apple App Store have a combined 33.6 billion app downloads in Q1 of 2020.
+- Both Google Play Store and the Apple App Store had a combined 33.6 billion app downloads in Q1 of 2020.

-- TikTok is the most downloaded non-gaming app in 2020.
+- TikTok is the most downloaded non-gaming app.

-- In 2020, the average smartphone user has 40 apps installed on their mobile phone.
+- In 2020, the average smartphone user had 40 apps installed on their mobile phone.

-- The mobile app market will generate up to $581.9 billion in revenue by the end of 2020.
+- The mobile app market was predicted to generate up to $581.9 billion in revenue by the end of 2020.